elimbaum/TrinketPinball/class readme.md

   + `byte` very small numbers (0 to 255).
 Used for 7-segment programming.
   + `int` medium sized numbers (±32767).
 Most common.
   + `long` very big values (±2147483647).
 Used for timing.
+  + `float` decimals like 1.5 or 17.625.
+All other numerical datatypes can only store whole numbers.

 **Functions** Functions are little chunks of code packaged into a single line.
 Run them by writing their name followed by parentheses: